guivo/ModemChecker/README.md

 1. A Linux machine always on, used as **monitoring PC**.
 A Raspberry Pi seems a wonderfull solution.
 1. A machine with Python 3.6+ install.

-The latter can be the Raspberry Pi itself but a more powerfull machine maybe more convenient.
+The latter can be the Raspberry Pi itself but a more powerfull machine can be also used.

+## Monitoring script

-## Monitoring setup on Linux
+### Monitoring setup on Linux

 Copy the [publicIP.sh](publicIP.sh) script on the *monitoring PC*.
 Add the script to **crontab**.
 The script can be scheduled as preferred, the following